+What do Jews do, and why?
 In this interactive fellowship, we will convert our classroom into a Jewish laboratory.
-In addition to studying the historical and theological basis of Jewish practice, we will have weekly hands-on experiences with Shabbat ritual, holiday celebration, commemoration of life cycle events, food and culture.
+In addition to studying the historical and theological basis of Jewish practice, each session will feature a hands-on experience with Shabbat ritual, holiday celebration, commemoration of life cycle events, food and culture.

 Perhaps you attended Hebrew school as a child, and could use a refresher.
 Maybe you feel limited in your knowledge and would like to feel more comfortable in a Jewish setting.
 This course is an opportunity to study Judaism as an adult, with Princetonians just like you.
 This is advanced Judaism, with no prerequisites.